To create a bar chart in Python using Matplotlib:

 Create a Bar Chart in Python with Pandas DataFrame

-So far, you have seen how to create a bar chart using lists.
+So far, you have seen how to create your bar chart using lists.

 Alternatively, you can capture the dataset in Python using Pandas DataFrame, and then plot your chart.